Homebrew/homebrew-cask/CONTRIBUTING.md

 All Casks and code in the homebrew-cask project should be indented using two spaces (never tabs).

 If relevant, you may also use string manipulations to improve the maintainability of your Cask.
-Here's an example from `Lynkeos.app`:
+Here’s an example from `Lynkeos.app`:

 ```ruby
 cask :v1 => 'lynkeos' do